tshepang/blog/content/movies/Intimacy (2001).rst

 her, not because he is moral, but because he is jealous.
 The character is unbearable, and so is the performance.
 Another annoying character is the delinquent friend, whose sole purpose must have been just that... to annoy me.
-Another unpleasant character, though the only that seems the most sensible, is the strange bar man, perhaps because I could not figure him out.
+Another unpleasant character, though the only that seems sensible, is the strange bar man, perhaps because I could not figure him out.
 He just feels so arbitrary, as does that delinquent friend.
 One performance I enjoyed most was that of `Timothy Spall`_.
-It was likely the first ever I saw him (I saw this movie first time several years ago), which is something that instantly earned him my respect.
+It was likely the first time I ever saw him (I saw this movie first time several years ago), which is something that instantly earned him my respect.

 The writers did quite well in terms of character development here, but